iamlauriano/BamburralViz/README.md

 # BamburralViz
 BamburralViz is a project that focuses our efforts on democratizing access to quality data automation for small rural producers

+what does this do:

+Public API -
+Public Database -
+Own API -
+Public Data Webcrawler

 Where do I find:

 PRIVATE PUBLIC API